Carl “Scott” Humphrey, MD, Director

 Boise has a vibrant downtown scene, and is an outdoor lover’s paradise.
 Mountain biking, alpine and cross county skiing, rafting, and fly fishing are all within minutes.
 The cost of living in Boise is reasonable.

 Applicants must have completed or be in the process of completing an orthopaedic surgery residency, as well as be qualified to obtain a physician’s license in the State of Idaho.
 The program is unable to sponsor J-1 or H1-B visas.
-The ISERF Fellowship will participate in the ASES-recognized Fellowship Match beginning in 2021 (for fellowships starting in 2023).
-Applicants may apply outside of the Match for fellowships starting in 2021 and 2022.
+The ISERF Fellowship participates in the ASES-recognized Fellowship Match.